Birth preparation and postnatal care

-Have you decided to give birth in a hospital?
-Then you want to make sure that you and your baby can both count on the best medical care – even in the event of complications.
+You have decided to give birth in a hospital?
+Then you want to make sure that you and your baby can both count on the best medical care.
 A hospital is often the best place to treat complications that may arise during or after the birth.

-Would you like to have your own personal midwife by your side?
-Then be sure to get in touch with an on-call midwife service shortly before the birth.
+You would like to have your own personal midwife by your side?
+Then be sure to arrange an on-call midwife service shortly before the birth.

 Many women are interested in a home birth if their pregnancies are running smoothly with no risks.
 If this option appeals, you’ll need a midwife to accompany you through the birth.
 Be sure to get in touch with a midwife as early as possible, as not all midwives offer home births.
 When selecting your midwife, it is important for you to trust them completely.
 It is also important to consider that you may need to be rushed to hospital if there are any complications.